Hafuz Pasha

-Hafiz or Hafuz Pasha (Hafuz Pasha, Хафуз-паша/Hafuz-paša or Hafus-paša; fl.
+Hafız or Hafuz Pasha (Hafuz Pasha, Хафуз-паша/Hafuz-paša or Hafus-paša; fl.
 1826 - 1904) was an Albanian Ottoman official and vali (governor) of Üsküb (Skopje).
 In the 1870s, he had the rank of brigadier-general.
 Under his command, Ottoman troops and bashibazouks suppressed the April Uprising in 1876, and the Kumanovo Uprising in 1878.

 Military career

 He led a brigade that suppressed the April Uprising.
 Under his command, 212 of 223 houses in Rakovitsa were burnt down, with 36 inhabitants killed; 26 of 125 houses in Popintsa were burnt down, with 66 inhabitants killed; 60 of 100 houses in Bania were burnt down, with 13 inhabitants killed; 80 of 120 houses, a church and the school in Metchka were burnt down.

 On May 20, 1878, he led the brigade that suppressed the four-month-long Kumanovo Uprising.